learn-co-curriculum/html5-semantic-elements-v2-1/README.md

 - [MDN - HTML - Element Reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/HTML5-Semantic-Elements' title='HTML5 Semantic Elements'>HTML5 Semantic Elements</a> on Learn.co and start learning to code for free.</p>

+## Summary
+If the content within an element is all semantically related, it is best practice to use the appropriate HTML5 semantic element if one applies.
+This cleans up our code and makes it more readable for developers and more descriptive to browsers.
+There are a variety of semantic elements you can use to structure your content, and you can also still use `div` elements to create generic boxes or grouping elements as needed.